Helpful Gardening Tips

-Acorns Grow in to Towering Oak Trees
+Acorns Grow into Towering Oak Trees

 Acorns Make Towering Oak Trees for a Beautiful and Majestic Shade Producer in your Landscaping

-In the lower part of every acorn is a tiny oak with a root and a shoot.
-The rest of the acorn contains the nutrients needed to sustain the seedling until it can survive on the nutrients gained from its own leaves and roots.
+In the lower part of every acorn is a little oak with a root and a shoot.
+The rest of the acorn contains the nutrients needed to sustain the seedling until it can survive on the nutrients gained from its leaves and roots.
 The cap is merely a protective cover.

 An acorn begins to sprout in early spring.
 The taproot grows, cracks the shell, and emerges.
 The shoot grows upward and begins to put out leaves.
 It's thrilling to see that an acorn you bought has sprouted and started growing.

 Then, the tissues in the stem harden into a woody trunk.
 The young oak is then known as a sapling tree.
 The sapling grows taller, and its trunk grows thicker.
 It puts out more branches and leaves.
-After a while, it is no longer a sapling, but a young oak tree.
+After a while, it is no longer a sapling but a young oak tree.
 It keeps on growing, becoming a full-grown oak tree.
 You'll be amazed at your acorn's growth.

 An oak tree is a beautiful and majestic way to shade a portion of your yard from the sun on a hot day.
 The acorns attract birds that use them for food.
 It's rewarding to see a towering oak tree and remember when it was a tiny acorn.
 Buy some acorns now, and let them grow.